wolftype/versor_1.0/README.md

 Future versions will likely use jit compilation to take care of this (i.e. combine speed with lightweight implementation), by hooking into luajit for instance.
 I am working on that with Graham Wakefield and his thoughtful guidance and tutelage.
 Additionally, there is a trade off I am working on where you have an MVBase class with which you can make arbitrary functions.
 This requires a bunch of pointer being copied and has led to code bloat.
 GA is a tricky world of unknown return types.
 The C++11 standards should help (for instance, "auto" return types), but are not implemented here.

+#### WHAT'S THE POINT? ####
+GA combines many other maths (matrix, tensor, vector, and lie algebras).
+It is **holistic**.
+CGA uses a particular mapping (a conformal one) of 3D Euclidean space to a
+4D sphere.
+Operations on that hypersphere are then projected back down to 3D.
+That how it works in a nutshell.

+A fuller treatment of this question can be found in my [Master's thesis on the subject](http://wolftype.com/versor/colapinto_masters_final_02.pdf).
+But basically, Geometic Algebra offers a particular richness of spatial expression.
+Imagine needing glasses and not knowing you needed glasses.
+Then, when you do get glasses, the world changes unexpectedly.
+GA is like glasses for the inside of your brain.  _Conformal_ Geometric Algebra, especially the 5D variety enlisted here, are like x-ray glasses.
+One point of clarification that occurs are **disambiguations** of previously collapsed concepts.

+For instance, the main disambiguation, is that between a _Point_ in space and a _Vector_ in space.
+A Point has no magnitude, but a Vector does.
+A Point has no direction, but a Vector does.
+Points are _null_ Vectors.
+We can make them by writing

+	Vec( 1,0,0 ).null();

+* Points are null Vectors
+* Points square to 0
+* The dot (inner) product of two Points returns their squared distance
+* The wedge (outer) product of two Points returns a Point Pair

+More on that last point later . . . there are various binary operators defined (mainly three).
+We can introduce one right now, which is the **dot** or **inner** product.
+In mathematics, the inner product of two points `pa` and `pb` is written \\(p_{a} \rfloor p_{b}\\).
+In _Versor_ we use the `<=` operator:

+	Pnt pa = Vec(1,0,0).null();
+	Pnt pb = Vec(-1,0,0).null();
+	double squaredDist = pa <= pb;

+which in this case would return `4`

+Points can also be thought of as Spheres (really, Dual Spheres, more on _Duality_ later): they are Spheres of zero radius.
+As such they are a type of _Round_ element.
+We can also build points this way:

+	Round::null( 1,0,0 );

+We can also make Spheres with a radius this way:

+	DualSphere dls = Round::dls( Vec( 1,0,0 ).null(), 1 );

+or
+	DualSphere dls = Round::dls( Vec( 1,0,0 ), 1 );

+or
+	DualSphere dls = Round::dls( 1,0,0,1 )

+all of which give a dual sphere of radius 1 at coordinate 1,0,0;

 BASICS
 ---